-• Australian nationals may stay indefinitely.
+Australian nationals may stay indefinitely.

-On arrival, all visitors are required to complete a Passenger Arrival Card before passing through customs or passport control.
-These cards are usually given out during in-bound flights but are also available in the arrivals area of the airport.
-Visitors from the 50 countries which have a visa waiver agreement with New Zealand do not need a visa for visits of up to three months (six months for UK visitors).
-All other nationals require a visitor’s visa.
-If passengers are simply passing through New Zealand and aren’t covered by the visa waiver arrangement, they usually require a transit visa (with a few exceptions).
-Work, business and student visas are also available for people travelling in these capacities.
+	On arrival, all visitors are required to complete a Passenger Arrival

+	Card before passing through customs or passport control.
+These cards are

+	usually given out during in-bound flights but are also available in the

+	arrivals area of the airport.
+Visitors from countries which have a visa

+	waiver agreement with New Zealand do not need a visa for visits of up to

+	three months (six months for UK visitors).
+All other nationals require a

+	visitor’s visa.
+Work, business and student visas are also available for

+	people travelling in these capacities.

 	Visitor visa: NZ$165; transit visa: NZ$145.

-To apply for a visitor visa, go to your nearest New Zealand embassy or download and complete the relevant forms from Immigration New Zealand (www.immigration.govt.nz).
+	To apply for a visitor visa, go to your nearest New Zealand embassy/high

+	commission or download and complete the relevant forms from Immigration

+	New Zealand (www.immigration.govt.nz).

-It is illegal to work on a visitor permit, except for Australians who can legally work without a visa or permit.
-All other nationalities must obtain a work visa, which allows you to enter the country, then a work permit, which allows you to work after your arrival.
-There are application forms available on Immigration New Zealand website.
+	It is illegal to work on a visitor permit, except for Australians who

+	can legally work without a visa or permit.
+All other nationalities must

+	obtain a work visa, which allows you to enter the country, then a work

+	permit, which allows you to work after your arrival.
+There are

+	application forms available on Immigration New Zealand's website.

-The exception to this rule are working holiday visas, which are available to a number of nationalities aged 18 to 30.
-The visa is valid for 12 months (or 23 months in some cases) and only issued to people genuinely interested in temporary employment.
+	The exception to this rule are working holiday visas, which are

+	available to a number of nationalities aged 18 to 30.
+The visa is valid

+	for 12 months (or 23 months in some cases) and only issued to people

+	genuinely interested in temporary employment.